 Data Apps provide a user interface to perform scalable and shareable data operations, such as visualization, data import, export, and preview.
 In KNIME Analytics Platform, workflow developers can build such a Data App without coding, rather by using workflows.
-They can then make it accessible to business users by deploying it to KNIME Server, providing the possibility to interact with the data via KNIME WebPortal with no need to touch the workflow that is working under the hood.
+They can deploy them to the KNIME Hub where business users can interact with the data without touching the workflow that is working under the hood.

-With developing a KNIME Data App, a workflow developer has complete control over the interactivity that will be available to the end-user and the complexity of the underlying workflow.
+With a KNIME Data App, a workflow developer can control what the end-user can do without losing the complexity of the workflow.
 Alongside accessing KNIME’s visual programming environment, KNIME Data Apps also provide the possibility to reach out to any number of technologies that are integrated into KNIME’s open ecosystem (scripting languages like Python, machine learning libraries like H2O, etc).
-Furthermore, through KNIME Server you can also share your Data App with 5, 10, or 1000 end-users with a scope to monitor and tweak based on feedback.
+Furthermore, through KNIME Hub you can also share your Data App with 5, 10, or 1000 end-users with a scope to monitor and tweak based on feedback.

 Build Your First KNIME Data App